floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 ### Stopping Tensorboard

 Tensorboard runs in the same instance where your code is running.
-It will be up only until your job finishes.
-Tensorboard will also stop when the job stops in `Failed`, `Timeout` or `Shutdown` states.
+So you do not have to stop it explicitly.
+It will be up until your job finishes and then stop automatically.
+Tensorboard will become inaccessible when the job finishes in any of the `Success`, `Failed`, `Timeout` or `Shutdown` states.

 ### Tensorboard in Jupyter mode